Silver Price: $28.23

 1. Mineral Reserves have been classified in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum (“CIM”) Definition Standards on Mineral Resources and Mineral Reserves, whose definitions are incorporated by reference into NI 43-101.

-3. The Mineral Reserves were estimated from the Measured and Indicated portions of the Mineral Resource estimate.
-Inferred Mineral Resources were not considered to be converted into Mineral Reserves.
+4. The Mineral Reserves were estimated from the M&I portions of the Mineral Resource estimates.
+Inferred Mineral Resources were not considered to be converted into Mineral Reserve estimates.

-5. A two-step constraining approach has been implemented to estimate reserves for each mine and mining method in use: A General Cut-Off Grade (GC) was used to delimit new mining areas that will require development of access, infrastructure and sustaining costs.
-A second Incremental Cut-Off Grade (IC) was considered to include adjacent mineralized material which recoverable value pays for all associated costs, including but not limited to the variable cost of mining and processing, indirect costs, treatment, administration costs and plant sustaining costs but excludes the access development assumed to be covered by the block above the GC grade.
+6. A two-step constraining approach has been implemented to estimate Mineral Reserves for each mining method in use: A General Cut-Off Grade (“GC”) was used to delimit new mining areas that will require development of access, infrastructure and all sustaining costs.
+A second Incremental Cut-Off Grade (“IC”) was considered to include adjacent mineralized material which recoverable value pays for all associated costs, including but not limited to the variable cost of mining and processing, indirect costs, treatment, administration costs and plant sustaining costs but excludes the access development assumed to be covered by the block above the GC grade.

-7. Modifying factors for conversion of resources to reserves include consideration for planned dilution which is based on spacial and geotechnical aspects of the designed stopes and economic zones, additional dilution consideration due to unplanned events, materials handling and other operating aspects, and mining recovery factors.
+8. Modifying factors for conversion of resources to reserves include consideration for planned dilution which is based on spatial and geotechnical aspects of the designed stopes and economic zones, additional dilution consideration due to unplanned events, materials handling and other operating aspects, and mining recovery factors.
 Mineable shapes were used as geometric constraints.

 Measured and Indicated Mineral Resource Estimates for the Material Properties, with Effective dates of December 31, 2022 for San Dimas, Santa Elena, and La Encantad Mines, and March 31, 2023 for the Jerritt Canyon Mine

-3. Sample data was collected through a cut-off date of December 31, 2022 for San Dimas, Santa Elena, and La Encantad Mines, and March 31, 2023 for the Jerritt Canyon Mine.
-The San Dimas, Santa Elena, and La Encantada Mine properties account for relevant technical information and mining depletion through December 31, 2022, and Jerritt Canyon through March 31, 2023.
+4. Sample data was collected through a cut-off date of December 31, 2023 for the material properties, except for the Santa Elena Leach pad estimate, which has an effective date of March 11, 2024.
+All properties account for relevant technical information and mining depletion through December 31, 2023.

-5. Silver-equivalent grade is estimated considering: metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable of the corresponding contract of each mine.
-Estimation details are listed in each mine section of the 2022 Annual Information Form (AIF) for San Dimas, Santa Elena, and La Encantada, and in the current NI 43-101 technical report for Jerritt Canyon.
+6. Silver-equivalent grade is estimated considering metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable of the corresponding contract of each mine.
+Estimation details are listed in each mine section of the AIF.

-6. The cut-off grades and cut-off values used to report Mineral Resources are different for all mines.
-The cut-off grades, values and economic parameters are listed in the applicable section of the current AIF for San Dimas, Santa Elena, and La Encantada, and in the current NI 43-101 technical report for Jerritt Canyon.
+7. The cut-off grades and cut-off values used to report Mineral Resource estimates are different for all mines.
+The cut-off grades, values and economic parameters are listed in the applicable section describing each mine section in the AIF.

 8. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces.
 Totals may not add up due to rounding.